immunant/selfrando/docs/linux-build-instructions.md

 **Note 3**: If `libselfrando` was built as a static library (`BUILD_SHARED_LIBS=0`), add `-Wl,--traplinker-static-selfrando` to `$SR_LDFLAGS`.

+**Note 4**: If you are building a static binary with `-static`, please add `-Wl,-z,norelro` to your linker flags.
+Selfrando is currently incompatible with glibc's RELRO implementation in statically linked binaries, so the latter needs to be disabled.

 ## Checking that a binary was built with selfrando

 ## ... with trapdump